bigapplestrat/GitHubTutorial/README.md

 # GitHub GUI

 There are a number of graphical interfaces for interacting with `git`.
 GitHub produces their own GUI which is available [as a download from their site.](https://desktop.github.com/) If the command line isn't for you, it offers a majority of the functionality of the command line interface and simplifies the process of commenting and tracking changes by providing a visual display.

+# The README.md File

+You may have noticed that we did a lot of playing with this file during the initial segment of the training.
+The `README.md` file is a markdown file that will automatically be displayed on your GitHub repository's page.
+You may have noticed that this very tutorial is written on a `README.md` file.
+Markdown is a [very flexible convention](https://github.com/adam-p/markdown-here/wiki/Markdown-Cheatsheet#links) that allows you to make readable pages explaining the way that your code works in order to inform your users about how to use your programs.

 - `git stash`
 - Creating git version controlled RStudio project